contentful/contentful-action/README.md

+This Repo has moved to our userland organization.
+Check it out [https://github.com/contentful-userland/contentful-action](https://github.com/contentful-userland/contentful-action).

 # Contentful Actions

 An action for running migration scripts against a Contentful CLI.
 To learn about making changes to a content model and entries on a Contentful Space using the Contentful CLI check out our [tutorial on Scripting Migrations](https://www.contentful.com/developers/docs/tutorials/cli/scripting-migrations/).
 You can read our [conceptual guide](https://www.contentful.com/developers/docs/concepts/deployment-pipeline/) on how to utilize Contentful Environments inside your continuous delivery pipeline.